 Going the Distance(s)

-Since retiring from professional running in 2001, Silva has turned his attention to coaching, working with elite athletes and serving as head coach of La Loma Altitude Training Center in San Luis Potosí.
+Since retiring from professional running in 2001, Silva coached elite and recreational athletes, and serving as head coach of La Loma Altitude Training Center in San Luis Potosí.
 His philanthropic efforts have included distributing running shoes to children throughout Mexico and organizing events to encourage running in rural communities.
 In 2011, Silva won NYRR’s Abebe Bikila Award, which honors distance runners who’ve made major contributions to the sport, both on and off the course.

 |1990||Central American and Caribbean Games 3000m Steeplechase||9:01.26|

 |1994||New York City Marathon||2:11:21|